Rastii/pydev_docker/README.rst

 Work on multiple python packages in the same docker container with ease.

-PyDev Docker will automatically mount multiple python packages on the container and make the packages accessible via $PYTHONPATH environment variable.
+PyDev Docker will automatically mount multiple python packages on the container and make the packages accessible via PYTHONPATH environment variable.

 Examples
 ========